A new study finds that considerably more more college-age Americans now abstain from alcohol than they did in 2002.

 Between 2002 and 2018, the number of U.S. college students aged 18-22 who abstained from alcohol increased from 20% to 28%.
 For those not in college, the number of abstainers rose from 24% to 30%.
-And alcohol abuse among both groups decreased by roughly half.
+At the same time, alcohol abuse among both groups decreased by roughly half.

 The study appeared in the journal JAMA Pediatrics on October 12.
 It used data from a nationally representative survey of 182,722 young adults.
-It also looked at prescription drug use.
+The research also looked at prescription drug use.